Indira Devi Dhanrajgir

-Indirā Dēvi Dhanarājgīr (/te/; born 17 August 1930), better known as Rajkumari Indira Devi, is an Indo-Anglian poet and photography enthusiast from Hyderabad, India.
+Indirā Dēvi Dhanarājgīr (ఇందిరా దేవి ధనరాజ్గీర్; 17 August 1930 – 13 January 2026), better known as Rajkumari Indira Devi, was an Indian-English poet, painter, socialite and photography enthusiast from Hyderabad.
 She was nominated for the 1973 Nobel Prize in Literature.

-Biography
+Life and career

 Early life

 Indira was born to Raja Dhanrajgirji Bahadur, a philanthropist, and his wife, Rani Premila Devi.
-Her father was noted for having introduced many Western ideas and the game cricket in Hyderabad, and was of service to the court of Mir Osman Ali Khan, the Nizam of Hyderabad.
-She was the oldest daughter of four and was tutored at home by an English governess.
+Her father was noted for having introduced many Western ideas and the game of cricket in Hyderabad, and was of service to the court of Mir Osman Ali Khan, the Nizam of Hyderabad.
+She was the eldest daughter of four and was tutored at home by an English governess.
 Her paternal grandfather, Raja Saheb Narsinghji Bahadur, was regarded "as the Rockefeller of the South."
 The Dhanrajgirs owned palaces in Bombay, Hyderabad, and Poona.

-At a young age, Indira met influential people: she played carrom with Kishen Pershad who served twice as Prime Minister of Hyderabad, Mir Yousuf Ali Khan, Salar Jung III gifted her a Shetland pony on her first birthday, and listened to recitations of noted poet Allama Iqbal which inspired her to engage herself with poetry.
+Initially, she studied high school at Mahbub School for Girls but was later homeschooled.
+At a young age, Indira met influential people: she played carrom with Kishen Pershad who served twice as Prime Minister of Hyderabad, Mir Yousuf Ali Khan, Salar Jung III gave her a Shetland pony on her first birthday, and listened to recitations of noted poet Allama Iqbal which inspired her to engage herself with poetry.

 Literary career

-Rajkumari Indira taught herself how to type and started composing couplets in Urdu on the lawns of Gyan Bagh Palace, having been inspired by the works of Allama Iqbal, Ghalib and Sri Aurobindo.
-Since her teenage years, Indira was also a photography enthusiast and started making good collection of photographs, which she says, are worth being shared in the book.
+Since her father was a literary enthusiast, Rajkumari Indira came into contact with English, Hindi, Urdu and Maratha literary figures from childhood.
+She taught herself how to type and started composing couplets in Urdu on the lawns of Gyan Bagh Palace, having been inspired by the works of Allama Iqbal, Ghalib and Sri Aurobindo.
+From her teenage years, Indira was also a photography enthusiast and started making a good collection of photographs, which she said, are worth being shared in the book.

-In 1964, her first volume of poetry was published under the title The Apostle, followed later on by Return Eternity and Yearnings and Other Poems in 1965 and 1966 respectively.
+In 1964, her first volume of poetry was published under the title The Apostle, followed later on by Return to Eternity and Yearnings and Other Poems in 1965 and 1966 respectively.
 During these times, she created a group of poets around her and turned the Gyan Bagh Palace a place for local poets, which included her future husband Gunturu Seshendra Sarma, Aziz Qaisi, Makhdoom Mohiuddin and Jwalamukhi, to meet, read, discuss and translate poetry.